-No-one wants to buy a house that’s expensive to run, so it goes without saying you should do away with energy thieves to improve your house’s EPC rating wherever possible.
+You probably already know what an energy performance certificate is, but why should you spend time and money improving it?
+No-one wants to buy a house that’s expensive to run, so it goes without saying you should do away with energy thieves to improve your EPC rating wherever possible.
 Not only will this reduce the running costs, it also makes your home more attractive to potential buyers and add value to your house.

 How to improve your EPC rating